Harmontown/harmontown.github.io/docs/_episodes/233/index.md

 releaseDate:          "2017-02-22 20:39:00Z"
 venue:
 comptroller:          "Jeff B. Davis"
-gameMaster:
+gameMaster:           "Spencer Crittenden"
 hasDnD:

 # Note: Consult the "Tips" lower down the page for info on how to edit
 #       the guest, audienceGuests, and images lists.

 guests:
-#- "Example guest 1"
+- "Open Mike Eagle"
 #- "Example guest 2"

 audienceGuests: